Morris Marina: Development

 The engine assembly line was bifurcated by a municipal road; Leyland had to build an overpass, further increasing cost.
 The Birmingham local authority then agreed to sell the road to Leyland after the overpass had been completed.
 This increased the cost even further.

 Numerous redesigns also meant that the final design of the Marina was rushed, as the project's final deadline grew near.
 The car went from design stage to production in just 18 months.
 Consequently, the board decided to cut costs and abandon Macpherson struts in favour of an old design from the Morris Minor.
 They also abandoned a project to design a new 4-speed BMC gearbox.
 As a further cost-cutting measure the coupé version of the Marina would now use the same front doors as the saloon version.
 This produced significant cost savings in tooling and assembly, but left the coupé as obvious styling derivative of the saloon rather than having a different, more sporting image as Roy Haynes had originally proposed.
 This made it impossible to pitch the coupé as a superior product, and so it was decided that the 2-door coupé version of the Marina would be the cheaper of the two body styles, with the 1.3-litre model directly replacing the entry-level 2-door version of the Morris Minor and competing with the 2-door saloon versions of the Ford Escort and the Hillman Avenger.

 Meanwhile, the 1.8-litre coupé models had no direct predecessor in the BL range and the closest equivalents were the sporting Ford Capri and the new Vauxhall Firenza.
 This gave the coupé a rather conflicted image - the sporty bodystyle led many buyers and testers to have expectations of the Marina coupé that the final product was never intended to meet, being mechanically identical to the standard saloon version.
-The Marina saloons more obvious market placements; the 1.3-litre saloon replaced the 4-door Minor while the 1.8-litre version superseded the Austin and Morris Farina saloons and the 1.8-litre Marina estate did the same for the outgoing estate versions of the Farina.
+It was less confusing with the saloons; the 1.3-litre saloon replaced the 4-door Minor, the 1.8-litre version superseded the Austin and Morris Farina saloons and the 1.8-litre Marina estate did the same for the outgoing estate versions of the Farina.
 The dashboard also suffered from being ergonomically illogical, with the radio and warning light controls facing away from the driver towards the passenger seat.